dan-carroll/pwa-examples/README.md

 ### Planned Projects

 - **PWA Scaffold**: Feel the need for a bit of scaffolding to build future PWAs.
+May not need to do this.
+See the links below.
+  - [**PWA Starter**](https://github.com/pwa-builder/pwa-starter): Trying out this template.
+Made a [fork](https://github.com/dan-carroll/pwa-starter) of it so I would have a copy.
+Following these [directions](https://docs.pwabuilder.com/#/starter/quick-start) to give this thing a trial go of it.
+  - [**Simple PWA**](https://github.com/nikkifurls/simplepwa): Simple Progressive Web App (PWA) template.
+Will (also) be trying this one out in the future.
+I have also made a [clone](https://github.com/dan-carroll/simplepwa) of this repo to have a copy of it.
+The documentation for this template is in the README file and on the [website](https://simplepwa.com/), which is also linked to in the repository.

 - **Shopping List**: Should be a quick and easy project.
 Thinking about using the ToDo-PWA as a blueprint.